 The Hotel San Pietro is my favorite hotel on the coast road just outside Positano.

-And there are great views of Positano (not as "touchable" as from the Sirenuse, but breathtaking just the same) And the gardens are amazing.
+There you’ll find great views of Positano (not as "touchable" as from the Sirenuse, but breathtaking just the same) And the gardens are amazing.

 Aqua Pazza is in the main square of the wonderfully charming and sleepy fishing village of Cetara (which, by the way, is about as far East as you'll probably want to go unless you want to buy pottery from Vietri further along the coast).
 Food is delicious.
 Google the menu.
 Superb.